saasbook/lime/README.md

 * id - database id of resource
 * url - url for the resource
 * title - the name of the resource
-* desc - description of the resource
+* description - description of the resource
 * types - resource type tags
 * location - where the resource is available
 * audiences - who the resource is for